-At a global level, developed markets as measured by the FTSE World index, returned -6.0%.
-Meanwhile, a return of -13.0% was recorded by the FTSE All World Emerging Markets index.
+At a global level, developed markets as measured by the FTSE World index, returned 39.9%.
+Meanwhile, a return of 40.8% was recorded by the FTSE All World Emerging Markets index.

-At a regional level, European markets returned -8.0% as indicated by the FTSE World Europe ex UK index.
-At a country level, UK stocks as measured by the FTSE All Share index returned -18.5%.
-The FTSE USA index returned -2.3% while the FTSE Japan index returned -2.1%.
-The considerable underperformance of UK equities is attributed to the index's large exposure to oil, gas and basic materials.
+At a regional level, European markets returned 34.9% as indicated by the FTSE World Europe ex UK index.
+At a country level, UK stocks as measured by the FTSE All Share index returned 26.7%.
+The FTSE USA index returned 42.7% while the FTSE Japan index returned 26.3%.
+The considerable underperformance of UK equities relative to global markets is attributed to the index's large exposure to oil, gas and basic materials which only started to benefit from a full recovery being priced in at the end of 2020.